 Sightseeing in Dubai on Local Transport: the Map

 This is Dubai on the map.
 I marked the sights we are visiting on the map.
-We start our Dubai sightseeing in the old parts of the city, Bur Dubai and Deira.
+We will start our Dubai sightseeing in the old parts of the city, Bur Dubai and Deira.

 Bur Dubai is south of Dubai Creek.
 This area has a mixture of Indian and Arab cultures, very much Indian.